friedrith/ux-research/extended-reality/huds/01-how-to-build-huds.md

 # How to build HUDs ?

+The principle is to create a HUD with technologies very polyvalent to work on most of VR and AR platforms.

-This first step is to create a first version of the HUD using basic web technologies, google cardboard and One Plus 5.
-In order to achieve this point, we just need to benchmark technologies and implement a first prototype.
+For the first project, we will use web technologies, google cardboard and a One Plus 5.

 ## Virtual world